-If the hoist loses power during operation, the upper and lower limits will have shifted and need to be reset.
+Under certain conditions, if the hoist loses power during operation, the electronic limit switch may not detect a fault condition, but the upper and lower limits may have shifted.
+This would occur if the sprocket gear rotated in an even 1⁄4 rotation increment (1/4, 1⁄2, 3⁄4...).
 The distance between limits will remain the same, but the entire range will have shifted up or down accordingly.
 Operation of the electronic limit switch is to be checked daily per ASTM/ANSI.B30.16.